Grégoire Marche

 Grégoire Marche (born 3 March 1990) is a professional squash player who represents France.
 He reached a career-high world ranking of World No. 11 in March 2022.

 Career

 Marche won the silver medal at the 2017 World Games in the Squash competition.
 He also won the silver medal in this event at the 2022 World Games.

 In December 2023, Marche won a bronze medal with France, at the 2023 Men's World Team Squash Championships in New Zealand.

 After losing to fellow Frenchman Lucas Serme at the 2024 PSA Men's World Squash Championship in May, he won another bronze medal with France, at the 2024 Men's World Team Squash Championships in Hong Kong.

+In May 2026 he won a bronze medal at the 2026 European Team Championships in Amsterdam.